syyunn/dynmaic-anomalies-in-graph-network/README.md

 ### 2017
 Inductive representation learning on large graphs

-### This topic is related to the graph representation learning
+### This topic is related to the graph representation learning, i.e., whole graph embedding
+Ideally, we should be able to use these graph level embeddings for anomaly detection by comparing different embeddings against each other.
+Unsupervised inductive whole-graph embedding by preserving graph proximity

-## graph level likelihood prediction
+#### Graph level likelihood prediction
 Graphrnn: Generating realistic graphs with deep auto-regressive models,